DavidDerhy/api-docs/source/index.md

 For general introduction to our developer program please visit our [developer community](https://developer.fidor.de/).

 Our API is RESTful, we use JSON format and OAuth2.0 authorization.

+## Endpoints
 Here's a quick overview of our API endpoints:

 Method | Endpoint | Usage | Returns
 --------- | ----------- | --------- | -----------